92 Working with OpenAI’s API

 Ok, so that wasn’t really readable.
 Let’s try to format it a bit better:

-Define the problem: clearly identify the business problem or question that needs to be addressed with data analysis.
+Defining the problem: Identify the business problem or question that needs to be answered.

-Model evaluation: evaluate the performance of the models using metrics such as accuracy, precision, and recall to assess their effectiveness.
+Model evaluation: Evaluate the model’s performance using metrics like accuracy, precision, recall, and F1 score.

 92.2.4 Step 4: Understanding Token Usage